viewi/viewi/doc/PageEngine.md

 $renderReturn = true;

 Viewi\App::init([
     PageEngine::SOURCE_DIR => 'path/to/your/components', // Location of components source code
     PageEngine::SERVER_BUILD_DIR => 'server/build/path', // Target directory of compiled php components
     PageEngine::PUBLIC_BUILD_DIR => 'public/build/path', // Target directory of compiled public assets (javascripts, etc.)
-            PageEngine::DEV_MODE => // true if you are in developing mode.
+    PageEngine::DEV_MODE => true, // true if you are in developing mode.
 All components will be compiled as soon as request occures
     PageEngine::RETURN_OUTPUT => $renderReturn // true if you want to render into variable, otherwise - echo output ]);
 $page = Viewi\App::getEngine();

 // render selected component, for example HomeComponent